centreon/centreon-documentation/versioned_docs/version-23.10/administration/parameters/ldap.txt

 - **Use service DNS**: indicates if it is necessary to use the DNS server to solve the IP address of the LDAP directory.
-- **Enable LDAP synchronization on login**: If enabled, a user LDAP synchronization will be performed on login to update contact's data and calculate new Centreon ACLs.
+- **Enable LDAP synchronization on login**: If enabled, a user LDAP synchronization will be performed on login to update the contact data and calculate new Centreon ACLs.
 - **LDAP synchronization interval (in hours)**: Displayed only if the previous option is enabled.
 This field is used to specify the time between two LDAP